Where should you set your sights if you were to live in Mexico?

 - LGBTQIA+ people may face some challenges.

-- The healthcare system might not meet your standards.
+- The healthcare system might NOT meet your standards.

 - Mexican humor may take some getting used to.
 It is full of double entendres, sass, and darkness.